Mother's Milk (character): The Boys and Herogasm (2006–2012)

 After Mother's Milk had been with The Boys for a year, Butcher accompanied him to rescue M.M.'s infant daughter Janine, whose mother, a drug addict, was incapable of raising her properly.
-The pair rescued Janine from her mother's then-residence, a drug house whose addicts smoked crack cut with Compound V; Butcher suffered a savage beating from the addicts in the process.
+The pair rescued Janine from her mother's then-residence, a drug house whose addicts smoked crack cut with Compound V. Butcher suffered a savage beating from the addicts in the process.
 M.M. was later present at the destruction of the Brooklyn Bridge (caused by the Seven's attempt to prevent 9/11), where he attempted to help a woman from a falling car.
 Although he maintained his hold on her, she could not get free of her seat belt and was torn in half, dying in M.M.'s arms.
-The experience would haunt M.M., and serve as additional motivation for continuing the fight against Vought-American.
+The experience would haunt M.M. and serve as additional motivation for continuing the fight against Vought-American.

-After the disbanding of the unit, M.M. would go on to perform community work and raise his increasingly rebellious daughter, now a teenager (and as a result of Compound V, matured early – although she appears 16–17, she's only 12 chronologically); Janine shows M.M. great disrespect but regards Butcher with affection, calling him "Uncle Billy."
-M.M. has now returned to the team, where he acts as Butcher's second-in-command, possibly (in part) so that he can restrain Butcher from going off the rails in pursuit of their goals.
+After the disbandment of the unit, M.M. would go on to perform community work and try to raise his increasingly rebellious daughter, now a teenager (and as a result of Compound V, matured early – although she appears 16–17, she is only 12 chronologically).
+Janine shows M.M. great disrespect but regards Butcher with affection, calling him "Uncle Billy."
+M.M. eventually agrees to return to the team, where he acts as Butcher's second-in-command.
 He is one of the few people who receives any consistent level of civility (at least to his face) from the pathologically rude Butcher, who thinks very highly of him.
-He is also the only member of the Boys (other than Hughie, the new recruit) who thinks that at least a few superheroes might be acting out of genuine altruism (as mentioned in issue #6).
+He is also the only member of the Boys (other than Hughie, the new recruit) who thinks that at least a few superheroes might be decent people (as mentioned in issue #6).

-M.M. is the only member of the group that is still in contact with Mallory.
+M.M. is the only member of the group that is still in contact with Colonel Mallory.
 He has a great deal of affection for Hughie, which is the principal reason why M.M. ended up at odds with Butcher after discovering that Butcher had been manipulating Hughie into dangerous situations and not informing the rest of the team (#43).
 This would result in M.M. putting Hughie in contact with Mallory after Hughie's sabbatical.